Delboy/Colour-Type/README.md

 <img src="assets/readme-assets/images/game.png" width="300" height="300">

 ### Feedback Area
-- This section is hidden until the round finishes on which it will display a message to the user noting them of their score and possible new high score.
+- This section is hidden until the round finishes on which it will display a message to the user noting their score and possible new high score.
 It will also encourage them to play again.
 - If the user scores a new highscore a fanfare sound effect will play and the page will briefly flash through a range of colours.
 - If the user doesn't beat their highscore a win sound effect will play.
 - If the user scores 0 a lose sound effect will play and the message will ask the user if they read the rules.